 Scholarly Areas of Interest

-As a literacy researcher and educator, I pursue an interdisciplinary program of research through critical, sociocultural perspectives of the intersections of literacy, language, and culture, organized within the following four strands of scholarship: 1) Positioning digital literacies to promote justice-driven opportunities inclusive of sociocultural contexts in preservice and secondary English Language Arts (ELA) education; 2) Investigating the implementation of multicultural, multi-genre literature study to develop critical literacies and celebration of diversity among secondary learners; 3) Reimagining K-20 educative spaces through humanities-based approaches that account for participants’ individualities and personalized experiences; and 4) Integrating creative writing practices into teacher education settings to empower preservice teachers toward identity exploration and the cultivation of critical pedagogy.
+As a literacy researcher and educator, I pursue an interdisciplinary program of research through critical, sociocultural perspectives of the intersections of literacy, language, and culture, organized within the following four strands of scholarship: 1) Positioning digital literacies to promote justice-driven opportunities inclusive of sociocultural contexts in preservice and secondary English Language Arts (ELA) education; 2) Investigating the implementation of multicultural, multi-genre literature study to develop critical literacies and empathetic stances among secondary learners; 3) Reimagining K-20 educative spaces through humanities-based approaches that account for participants’ individualities and personalized experiences; and 4) Integrating creative writing practices into teacher education settings to empower preservice teachers toward identity exploration and the cultivation of critical pedagogy.